 Short Sentence Parole (SSP)

-Under Act 115 of 2019 (or the Justice Reinvestment Initiative 2 (JRI2)), Short Sentence Parole will allow for the Parole Board to parole an inmate without requiring a hearing at the end of the inmate’s minimum date or RRRI minimum date, whichever is shorter.
-If the inmate was committed to a DOC facility after the expiration of the inmate’s minimum date, the Parole Board will approve the inmate for parole without requiring an interview within 30 days after commitment to the facility.
-SSP determinations are made by DOC parole institutional staff.
+Under Act 115 of 2019 (or the Justice Reinvestment Initiative 2 (JRI2)), Short Sentence Parole allows the Parole Board to parole an individual without requiring an interview at the end of the person’s minimum date or RRRI minimum date, whichever is shorter.
+If the person eligible for SSP was committed to a DOC facility after the expiration of his/her minimum date, the Parole Board will approve the person for parole without requiring an interview within 30 days after commitment to the facility.